-Data acquisition was done by Georgios Tassis, Marie-Andrée Dumais, Ying Wang and Frode Ofstad.
-The magnetic, spectrometry and all resistivity data were processed by Frode Ofstad at NGU.
+Data acquisition was done by Frode Ofstad, Georgios Tassis and Tom Kristiansen.
+The magnetic and resistivity data were processed by Frode Ofstad, spectrometry data were processed by Marie-Andrée Dumais, both at NGU.
 The ASCII data files were loaded into three separate Oasis Montaj databases.
 The datasets were processed consequently according to processing flow charts shown in Appendix A1, A2 and A3.